About the trip

 Generally, as a starting point, consider tipping your guide 10% of the trip cost.
 If the guide went above and beyond it wouldn't be unusual to increase your tip to 15% or even 20%.
-For more info on tipping visit this reference.

 I'd like to experience The Crash—is this the right trip?

 Yes!
 This is the trip to book if you're looking to experience a day's worth of The Crash.
 Get in touch with us to check availability, as The Crash occurs during a limited window each season (generally between June and September).

 If you're looking for the "full experience", we recommend our overnight version, Crash Camp.